 Günnur Ege Bilgin

 Welcome!
-I am a Ph.D. student in Economics at the University of Bonn.
+I am an Assistant Professor in Economics at TED University.

-My main research field is microeconomic theory, with a particular interest in matching, and other areas of applied theory such as political economy and mechanism design.
+My main research field is microeconomic theory, with a particular interest in matching, and other areas of applied theory such as political economy and market design.

 Email: ege.bilgin@uni-bonn.de